Winning Criminal HIV Cases

 When someone is charged with being HIV+, the first question is whether they are actually infected with HIV.
 It’s not enough for someone to admit they’re HIV+ – no one – not even the so-called experts – have the training or expertise to competently diagnose an HIV infection.
 To do so requires HIV tests that are designed to do nothing more than market HIV as a disease.

-So if a defendant admits having acquired HIV, it only means that an unknown and unqualified third-party might have used a test that cannot detect the HIV virus to diagnose a disease that was never proven to cause AIDS.
-Until those unknown third parties are identified and cross examined – along with their notes and information related to their diagnosis, the admission is nothing more than unqualified hearsay.
+Even when a defendant admits to being “HIV-positive”, his admission means nothing more than some unknown, untested and unqualified third-party might have used a test that cannot detect the HIV virus to diagnose a disease that was never proven to cause AIDS.
+Until the medical record is carefully examined and those unknown third parties are identified and cross-examined, the admission amounts to nothing more than unqualified hearsay.

 Discovery

 Defense attorneys who accept HIV cases should demand all medical and scientific evidence that prosecutors plan to use against the defendant.
 Generally speaking, prosecutors either provide a few pages of HIV test results or may produce boxes of documents in what is called a document dump.
-OMSJ sifts through the gibberish and distills the contents – usually in the form of an affidavit – into a readable report.
+OMSJ sifts through the gibberish and distills the contents and produces an informal opinion or a formal affidavit – depending upon the needs of the defense.
 Based upon the results of that document, defense attorneys can quickly assess the merits of the case.

 Conflicts of Interest